-Selection of the operating mode: - Automatic mode
+- Selection of the operating mode:

+- Automatic mode

-- Day mode
+- Day mode (rated operation)

-- Night mode
+- Night mode (reduced operation)

-Set point correction: during rated operation, the room temperature set point can be increased or reduced by up to 5 °C using a continuously adjustable rotary knob.
+- Set point correction: during rated operation, the room temperature set point can be increased or reduced by up to 5 °C using a continuously adjustable rotary knob.

-When the room sensor is activated, the measured room temperature is displayed with the connected and activated remote operation.
+When the room sensor is activated, the measured room temperature is displayed with the remote operation is connected and activated.
 Nevertheless, it is not used for control unless the Optimization, Adaptation or Flash adaptation functions have been activated.

-Alternatively, the TROVIS 5570 Room Panel can be connected using the device bus (-> section 7.12.5).
+Alternatively, the TROVIS 5570 Room Panel can be connected over the device bus (-> section 7.12.5).

-Functions WE Configuration Room sensors RF1/2 0 CO1, 2 -> F01 - 1
+Functions WE Configuration Room sensors RF1/2/3 0 CO1, 2, 3 -> F01 - 1

-If the TROVIS 5570 Room Panel is to be used, the following additional configurations must be made:
+If the TROVIS 5570 Room Panel is to be used, the following additional configurations must he made.

-Device bus 0 CO7 -> F01 - 1; device bus address TROVIS 5570 Room Panel in RK1 0 CO7 -> F03 - 1; device bus address TROVIS 5570 Room Panel in RK2 0 CO7 -> F04 - 1; device bus address
+Device bus 0 CO7 -> F01 - 1; device bus address TROVIS 5570 Room Panel in RK1 0 CO7 -> F03 - 1; device bus address TROVIS 5570 Room Panel in RK2 0 CO7 -> F04 - 1; device bus address TROVIS 5570 Room Panel in RK3 0 CO7 -> F05 - 1; device bus address

-The Day set point adjusted via the rotary switch remains unaffected by set point corrections performed at the room panel.
+Note: The Day set point adjusted via the rotary switch remains unaffected by set point corrections performed at the room panel.
 Only the calculated flow temperature set point or the room temperature set point (for flash adaptation) are adjusted accordingly.
 The evaluation of a room temperature sensor connected to the terminals RF is not possible for this control circuit when a TROVIS 5570 Room Panel is configured.